apple/swift-protobuf/Documentation/FAQ.md

 For example, say you have a file that defines _User_ and/or _Settings_, that will work great without the package prefix until you use a second proto file that defined a different _User_ and/or _Settings_.
-Protocol buffers solved this by having the package in the first place, so by overriding that with a custom Swift prefix makes you that much more likely to have collisions in the future.
+Protocol Buffers solved this by having the package in the first place, so by overriding that with a custom Swift prefix makes you that much more likely to have collisions in the future.